 While the water heats and the pappardelle cooks, prepare the vegetables.

 Prep the vegetables

-Add the garlic and cook until fragrant, about 30 seconds.
-Add the butter beans, artichoke hearts, peppers, and 1 cup of the pasta water.
-Bring to a boil, then lower the heat and simmer vigorously until the liquid has reduced by half.
-Stir in the remaining ½ cup pasta water.
-Add the drained pasta to the pan, and cook, stirring, until some of the liquid has absorbed, 1 to 2 minutes.
+Add the roasted red peppers, beans, artichoke hearts, and half the pasta cooking water.
+Bring to a boil, reduce to a vigorous simmer, and cook, stirring occasionally, until half the liquid has evaporated, 3 to 5 minutes.
+Stir in the remaining pasta cooking water and the pappardelle and cook, stirring, until the sauce has thickened, 1 to 2 minutes.